- 1 Is bankruptcy the right choice for me?

 Are you able to cancel bankruptcy?

 Yes, there are some situations that allow you to apply to cancel your bankruptcy.
-This will have to be completed via the court where you made your original bankruptcy application.
-If successful, this will be called an annulment and in legal terms will return you to the same position you were in before the bankruptcy began.
+This will have to be completed via the court where you made your original application.
+If successful, this will be called an annulment and in legal terms will return you to the same position you were in before it began.
 You can cancel your bankruptcy if you have:

-- Paid all your debts and bankruptcy fees in full
+- Paid all your debts and fees in full

 - Have set up an Individual Voluntary Arrangement (IVA) as an alternative